DavMila/explainer-animation.pogress/README.md

   return progress;
 }
 ```
-which is slightly more tedious than what they could do with `animation.progress`:
+which is slightly more tedious than what they could do with `animation.overallProgress`:
 ```
 function progress() {
-  return animation.progress;
+  return animation.overallProgress;
 }
 ```
 They'd then update the textual indication on every scroll event.